cssat-graveyard/COS/README.md

 ### GAME ON!!
 At this point, you are either admiring your Shiny application or troubleshooting your way there.
 Congrats or best of luck, as needed!

-## Setting Up a Mirror to Get MOS Application Updates
+## Getting MOS Application Updates
 Unfortunately, because the COS repository is private it cannot be a standard fork of the MOS_framework repository.
 Instead, is a duplicate of that repository.

-To get updates from the MOS_framework repository, we need to clone a mirror of that repository and set our clone to push changes to the COS repository.
-Directions for this are provided [here](https://help.github.com/articles/duplicating-a-repository/).
+To get updates from the MOS\_framework repository, we need to manually grab the current MOS\_framework files (e.g., by creating a separate clone of the repo or downloading them via a web browser).

+Files to grab: Everything *except* README.md and MOS_config.R.
+Those two files are tailored to the COS application.